Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Abstract

 \section{Abstract}

-Humans and modern vision models can reach similar classification accuracy while making systematically different kinds of mistakes - differing not in how often they err, but in who gets mistaken for whom, and in which direction.
-We show that these directional confusions reveal distinct inductive biases that are invisible to accuracy alone.
-Using matched human and deep vision model responses on a natural-image categorization task under 12 perturbation types, we quantify asymmetry in confusion matrices and link it to generalization geometry through a rate–distortion (RD) framework, summarized by three geometric signatures (slope ($\beta$), curvature ($\kappa$)) and efficiency (AUC).
-We find that humans exhibit broad but weak asymmetries, whereas deep vision models show sparser, stronger directional collapses.
-Robustness training reduces global asymmetry but fails to recover the human-like breadth–strength profile of graded similarity.
-Mechanistic simulations further show that different asymmetry organizations shift the RD frontier in opposite directions, even when matched for performance.
-Together, these results position directional confusions and RD geometry as compact, interpretable signatures of inductive bias under distribution shift.
+To humans, a robin seems more like a bird than a bird seems like a robin, but does this asymmetry also hold for machine vision?
+Humans and modern vision models can match each other in accuracy while making systematically different kinds of errors, differing not in how often they fail, but in who gets mistaken for whom.
+We show these directional confusions reveal distinct inductive biases invisible to accuracy alone.
+Using matched human and deep neural network responses on a natural-image categorization task under 12 perturbation types, we quantify asymmetry in confusion matrices and link its organization to the geometry of the information--error trade-off — how efficiently, and how gracefully, a system generalizes under distortion.
+We find that humans exhibit broad but weak asymmetries across many class pairs, whereas deep vision models show sparser, stronger directional collapses into a few dominant categories.
+Robustness training reduces overall asymmetry magnitude but fails to recover this human-like distributed structure.
+Generative simulations further show that these two asymmetry organizations shift the trade-off geometry in opposite directions even at matched accuracy, explaining why the same scalar asymmetry score can reflect fundamentally different generalization strategies.
+Together, these results establish directional confusion structure as a sensitive, interpretable signature of inductive bias that accuracy-based evaluation cannot recover.